waldronlab/HMP16SData/CONTRIBUTING.md

 ## Conduct

-HMP16SData is released with a Contributor Covenant Code of Conduct and anyone contributing to the project acknowledges this and agrees to abide by the terms.
+HMP16SData is released with a [code of conduct](CODE_OF_CONDUCT.md) and anyone contributing to the project acknowledges this and agrees to abide by the terms.

 ## Questions

 If you only need to ask a question about the use of HMP16SData, the best place to do so is the [Bioconductor Support Site](https://support.bioconductor.org/).
-The functionality of the package is well-documented in the vignette but if it seems something has been forgotten, ask your question and add the tag HMP16SData so we can respond quickly.
+The functionality of the package is well-documented in the [package vignette](https://tinyurl.com/yaob5n77) but if it seems something has been forgotten, ask your question and add the tag HMP16SData so we can respond quickly.

 ## Issues